Last updated August 2019

 About the ASBA constitution

-As an Incorporated Association registered in New South Wales (i.e. a legal entity), ASBA is required by law to have a constitution.
+As an Incorporated Association registered in New South Wales, ASBA is required by law to have a constitution.
 All constitutions must meet minimum requirements as laid out in Schedule 1 of the NSW Associations Incorporation Act (2009), and a template model is available to follow.

-At ASBA, however, we wanted to do things differently.
-Our constitution meets all state requirements and is a serious legal document.
-Weighing in at over 21,000 words, it’s not for the faint of heart!
+But at ASBA, we wanted to do things differently.
+Our constitution is a serious legal document and meets all state requirements.
+Weighing in at over 24,800 words, it’s not for the faint of heart!

 But it’s also full of joy.
 If you read closely, you’ll find a lot of playful rules that reflect the spirit of relaxation that ASBA wants to cultivate.
 We all take life too seriously most of the time – ASBA is about slowing down and staying happy.